sunpy/sunpy/doc/source/guide/tutorial.rst

 Note that specifying a path is optional and if you do not specify one the files will simply be downloaded into a temporary directory (e.g. /tmp/xyz).
+For more information about vso client checkout the :doc:`vso guide <vso>`.

 6. Querying Helioviewer.org
 ---------------------------